-The SWEMWBS is scored by first summing the score for each of the seven items and then transforming the total raw scores to metric scores using the SWEMWBS conversion table which can be found here.
+The SWEMWBS is scored by first summing the scores for each of the seven items, which are scored from 1 to 5.
+The total raw scores are then transformed into metric scores using the SWEMWBS conversion table which can be found here:

 If you produce any documents outlining your SWEMWBS results (e.g. reports, presentations) you need to reference SWEMWBS as above.

-Further information on the WEMWBS and its use is available from University of Warwick.
+Further information on the SWEMWBS and its use is available from University of Warwick:

 WEMWBS Practitioner Guide: